cjohansen/portfolio/README.md

 Your second option is to set the `portfolio.core/enabled` [Closure define](https://clojurescript.org/reference/compiler-options#closure-defines) to `false`.
 Closure defines can be set several ways, see the link.

+## Contributions

+- @rome-user added support for pure React components and Helix